Simple Living With Nature

 Either store-bought or homemade elderberry syrup will work.
 If you use store-bought try to get one that is made with real honey rather than sugar, like this one from Honey Gardens.

-You will also need grass fed gelatin which is much healthier and contains more nutrients than regular gelatin.
+You will also need grass fed gelatin, which contains more nutrients than regular gelatin.

-If you are vegetarian or vegan you can use agar agar powder instead of gelatin, but you will need to adjust the amount.
+If you are a vegetarian or vegan, you can use agar agar powder instead of gelatin, but you will need to adjust the amount.

 This recipe calls for juice without any added sugar.
 I used organic apple juice, but pomegranate or cherry work well too.